Chadtech/Complicated-Form-Demo-in-Elm/readme.md

 - it is required for their to be an email or phone number
 - the phone field must validate on every key stroke
 - you cannot navigate between pages if there are any validation errors on that page
-- all the fields are dynamic
+- all the fields are dynamically decoded from json
-- all the pages are dynamic
+- all the pages are dynamically decoded from json

 # Architecture